Nicaragua strips 94 prominent dissidents of citizenship

 Mr Ramírez left Nicaragua in June 2021, amid a wave of arrests of opposition activists.
 Three months later, he was accused of inciting hatred and conspiring to destabilise Nicaragua.

-Other stripped of their nationality on Wednesday are a former Nicaraguan ambassador who denounced his own government as a dictatorship and who has since been living in the US and the Auxiliary Bishop of Managua, who has been living in Miami for almost three years.
+Others stripped of their nationality on Wednesday are a former Nicaraguan ambassador who denounced his own government as a dictatorship and who has since been living in the US and the Auxiliary Bishop of Managua, who has been living in Miami for almost three years.

-Judge Rodríguez said they had carried out "criminal acts to the detriment of peace, sovereignty, independence and self-determination of the Nicaraguan people".

-"Due to these facts, the accused can no longer be considered Nicaraguan citizens," he added.

 The Central America office of the UN High Commissioner for Human Rights condemned the move and called on Nicaragua "to immediately cease persecution and reprisal".